Launch App

 Templar cannot freeze user funds.
 However, some stablecoins may be frozen by the issuer (e.g. Tether, Circle) if the issuer detects criminal activity.

 Multi-Party Computation (MPC) is the technology that lets users send BTC directly into Templar without wrapping or bridging.
 Templar splits the Bitcoin private key among network parties, each performing a small computation that together forms a standard BTC transaction.
-In Templar’s MPC system, only one honest participant is needed to prevent dishonest actions—even if all but one collude, that single honest computation blocks fund movement, creating a highly secure system.

 Templar uses NEAR’s MPC stack.
 It's an open-source, cryptographically sound solution based on OT-based threshold signatures (ECDSA) and FROST (EdDSA).